-Named after the most popular North Indian meal, Rajma Chawal is a comedy film starring Rishi Kapoor, Anirudh Tanwar and Amyra Dastur.
+Named after the most popular North Indian meal, Rajma Chawal is a comedy film starring Rishi Kapoor, Anirudh Tanwar, and Amyra Dastur.
 The Netflix movie explores a father-son relationship after the death of the matriarch in the family.
 Raj Mathur (Kapoor) and his son Kabir (Tanwar) move to their old family home after the death of Kabir’s mother.
 The youngster resents his father for the move and denies his friend request on Facebook.
 To keep in communicating with his son, Raj decided to pose as Tara (Dastur) and starts speaking to his son through the fake account.
 What follows is a series of hilarious and heartwarming events.

-Tottaa Pataaka Item Maal
+5. Tottaa Pataaka Item Maal

 What happens when feminism turns into a deadly force?
-Four exasperated Delhi women decide to take matter into their own hands and make a man feel what they’ve been feeling for years — unsafe and disrespected.
+Four exasperated Delhi women decide to take matters into their own hands and make a man feel what they’ve been feeling for years — unsafe and disrespected.
 This Netflix Hindi movie is directed and written by Aditya Kripalani (Tikli and Laxmi Bomb) and has won favor from critics for its uneasy yet powerful message.

 This Hindi movie on Netflix tells the story of a forbidden relationship between a school teacher (Nawazuddin Siddiqui) and his teenage student (Shweta Tripathi).
 Siddiqui plays Shyam, a teacher in a village who takes advantage of his student Sandhya’s (Tripathi) circumstances.
-Since Sandhya comes from a broken family with an drunk for a father, she is instantly taken by Shyam’s mature advances.
+Since Sandhya comes from a broken family with a drunk for a father, she is instantly taken by Shyam’s mature advances.
 She tries to look for stability in the relationship, but things go very wrong when two of her classmates discover the secret affair.

-Masaan is probably one of the most well-made, offbeat Hindi movie of this decade.
-It features brilliant performances from Vicky Kaushal, Richa Chadda, Shweta Tripathi and Sanjay Mishra.
+Masaan is probably one of the most well-made, offbeat Hindi movies of this decade.
+It features brilliant performances from Vicky Kaushal, Richa Chadda, Shweta Tripathi, and Sanjay Mishra.
 The film won two awards at the 2015 Cannes Film Festival.
 The plot of Masaan is set in Varanasi, Uttar Pradesh, where moral prejudice and cast differences reign supreme.
 The first narrative is that of a college teacher (Chadda) who is ridiculed by her orthodox peers for getting caught in the act of sex in a hotel room.
 The second narrative is that of a young man (Kaushal) who cremates dead bodies for a living and falls in love with an upper-caste Hindu girl (Tripathi).
 The film, in its entirety, follows the predicament of these central characters and how their lives are disrupted by inherently damaged societal values.